owenjonesuob/owenjonesuob.github.io/_posts/2018-01-04-scale-up-your-interest.md

 - python
 - intro
 - piano
-excerpt:
-- 'You have just encountered the term "data science" for the first time, and it sounds like it might be interesting but you don't have a clue what it is.
+excerpt: You have just encountered the term "data science" for the first time, and it sounds like it might be interesting but you don't have a clue what it is.
 Something to do with computers?
 Should you bring a lab coat, or a VR headset?
 Or both?
-What is a data and how does one science it?'
+What is a data and how does one science it?
+---

+**Note:** I originally wrote this post for the Mango Solutions blog, and they have kindly allowed me to repost it here alongside the rest of my work.
+You can find the original post [here](https://www.mango-solutions.com/blog/scale-up-your-interest-key-steps-for-getting-into-data-science)!

 ---

 ### Prelude